More Myths Selling More Wars

 This claim, however is untrue.

-ISI was founded in 2011 by ex-Saddamist Generals with connection to Al Qaeda bent on establishing a Sunni Caliphate.
+ISIS was founded in 2011 by ex-Saddamist generals with connection to Al Qaeda bent on establishing a Sunni Caliphate.
 The organization fed off Sunni resentment at losing its privileged position as a result of the U.S. war in Iraq and abuses the Sunnis suffered at the hands of Shia death squads.
 Many ISIS leaders were incarcerated in U.S. run prisons infamous for their abhorrent conditions.

-The U.S. never left Iraq furthermore having built the largest embassy there in the world and retaining private contractors and Special Forces before sending troops back again in 2015.
+Furthermore, the U.S. never left Iraq, having built the largest embassy there in the world and retaining private contractors and Special Forces before sending troops back again in 2015.

 Trump’s surge in Afghanistan is being modeled after the “surge” in Iraq in 2007, which National Security adviser H.R.
 McMaster helped to design after leading a successful pacification campaign in Tal Afar.
 He has been among those to trumpet the success of the Iraq “surge” in quelling sectarian violence.